daviebadger/books/restructuredtext/restructuredtext.rst

           * Subsubsection AAA
       * Section B

-#. using a custom title for the table of contents:
+#. using a custom title for a table of contents:

    .. code:: rst